Nonlocal Nambu-Jona-Lasinio model and chiral chemical potential: Low-energy limit of QCD

 being $I_n$ and $K_n$ Bessel functions.
 In the following we normalize this function to be 1 at zero momenta dividing it by ${\cal C}_I(0)$.

-The result is strikingly good for the latter showing how consistently our technique represents Yang-Mills theory through instantons.
-In the low-energy limit recovers a nonlocal Nambu-Jona-Lasinio model and maintains the defects of this approximation as a non-confinig behavior.
+The result is strikingly good for our form factor showing how consistently our technique represents Yang-Mills theory through instantons.
+In the low-energy limit recovers a non-local Nambu-Jona-Lasinio model and maintains the defects of this approximation as a non-confining behavior.
 Higher order corrections can grant to recover this property of the theory.
 With our approach these can be computed.
+Anyhow, it should be noted a slower decay to infinity of the blue curve in Fig.~\ref{fig:ff} but, extending the momentum scale, it seen to run to zero properly as expected.
+So, there is no problem in the high-energy limit.

 So, finally we write down the NJL action we will use in the following as was obtained from QCD

 This can be bosonized in a standard way \cite{Ebert:1994mf,Bernard:1993rz} giving the effective field theory.
 One introduces the field $\sigma(x)=G\bar q(x)q(x)$ and ${\bm\pi}(x)=G\bar q(x)\gamma^5{\bm\tau}q(x)$ and this will yield, after a Fierz rearrangement and considering a two flavor QCD,